Merzasphor/MWSE/docs/source/lua/type/tes3inventory.rst

     Checks to see if the inventory contains an item.

 `dropItem`_
     Checks to see if the inventory contains an item.
-This should not be used, in favor of tes3 APIs.
+This should not be used, instead use the tes3.dropItem function.

 `removeItem`_
     Removes an item from the inventory directly.
 This should not be used, in favor of the tes3 API function.